 Belvedere Palace

-To help with your planning we have put together this map of all the attraction you can visit during your 2 days in Vienna.
-You can also see this on Google Maps here.
+To help with your planning, this map shows all the attractions for this two-day Vienna itinerary.
+You can also see it on Google Maps here.

 2 Days in Vienna Itinerary Overview